genielab/genielab.github.io/_posts/2019-04-04-h1b_data_analysis_part2.md

 CPI can be calculated as a national average or specifically by city or a specific goods or products.

 ### Did the real incomes rise ?
 We collect CPI prices for few cities from 2011 and 2018 and then compare median real incomes in these cities for the periods of 2011 and 2018.
+First we convert 2011 median incomes grouped by city into 2018 dollars by using CPI's of both time periods.
+For more information on how to perform this conversion, please [refer this website](http://www.in2013dollars.com/).
 Below are the results.

 <div id="chart6"></div>
 <div class="responsive-wrap">